jkarakas/Are-Data-Scientists-happier-than-other-developers-/README.md

 ## Usage

+The dataset is too large to be included in this github repository and can be downloaded from [here](https://www.kaggle.com/stackoverflow/so-survey-20171)

 One can follow the analysis at:

 * [analysis.ipynb](https://jkarakas.github.io/Wrangle-OpenStreetMaps-Data-with-SQL/report_viz.html) - The jupyter notebook documenting the anaysis process using the CRISP-DSM process.